-We generate revenue in the form of interest income, primarily from our investments in debt securities, and commitment and facility fees.
+We generate revenue in the form of interest income, primarily from our investments in debt securities, and fee income primarily comprising of commitment and facility fees.
 Interest income is recognized in accordance with the contractual terms of the loan agreement to the extent that such amounts are expected to be collected.
 Fees generated in connection with our debt investments are recognized over the life of the loan or, in some cases, recognized as earned.
 In addition, we generate revenue in the form of capital gains, if any, on warrants or other equity-related securities that we acquire from our portfolio companies.
 Our investments generally range from \$15.0 million to \$40.0 million, although we may make investments in amounts above or below that range.
-As of December 31, 2019, our debt investments have a term of between two and seven years and typically bear interest at a ranging from approximately 7.8% to approximately 15.7%.
+As of December 31, 2020, our debt investments have a term of between two and seven years and typically bear interest at a rate ranging from approximately 7.0% to approximately 11.5%.
 In addition to the cash yields received on our debt investments, in some instances, our debt investments may also include any of the following: exit fees, balloon payment fees, commitment fees, success fees, PIK provisions or prepayment fees which may be required to be included in income prior to receipt.